cmdruid/frost/README.md

 })
 ```

-Once a threshold (t) number of partial signatures have been collected, you can aggregate them into a full signature:
+When the partial signatures have been collected, we can aggregate them into a full signature:

 ```ts
 import { combine_partial_sigs, verify_final_sig } from '@cmdcode/frost/lib'